-A parent or carer must accompany their child/children throughout the session and take responsibility for them and for their belongings while on Ham & Petersham Youth Centre premises.
+A parent or carer must accompany their child/children throughout the session and take responsibility for them and for their belongings while on Kingston University premises.
 Being cool means no bullying, lying or wasting people's time.
-Please show respect for the Centre's equipment and building; and have consideration for others at all times.
+Please show respect for the University's equipment and buildings; and have consideration for others at all times.

 When & Where

 This is the local CoderDojo for kids aged 7 to 17 in Ham, Richmond, Kingston and surrounding areas.
 We aim to run our Dojo at least monthly during term time, so join our mailing list by emailing firstname.lastname@example.org and follow us on Twitter @CoderDojoHam.

 CoderDojo is an open source, volunteer-led global movement running free coding clubs for youngsters.
 At Dojos, they learn how to develop websites, apps, and games; or program robots and other electronic devices.
 Dojos are set up and led by volunteers.
 In addition to learning to code, members meet like-minded people and share their coolest projects with 'show and tell' sessions.
 Our aim is to make development and learning to code a fun and sociable experience.
 The youngsters must be accompanied throughout the session by their parent or carer.